 Dir.
 Johana Ožvold, Czech Republic/France/Slovakia, 2019, 68 min

 When does sound become music?
-The Sound is Innocent invites you on an audiovisual journey into a dreamlike space that explores the meaning, function, and significance of the world of electronic and experimental sound.
-Across five distinct chapters, the film guides us through an oscillating maze of creative figures and moments that’s as bracingly original as the pioneering music it so passionately documents.
+THE SOUND IS INNOCENT invites you on an audiovisual journey into a dreamlike space that explores the meaning, function, and significance of the world of electronic and experimental sound.
+Across five distinct chapters, the film guides us through an oscillating maze of creative figures and moments that is as bracingly original as the pioneering music it so passionately documents.

 Doc’n Roll Film Festival is supported by the BFI using funds from the National Lottery to grow audience appetite and enjoyment for a wide range of independent British and international films.